Lev R. Ginzburg: Work

-Ginzburg’s most known academic work is a theory of predation (the ratio-dependent or Arditi-Ginzburg equations) that is an alternative to the classic prey-dependent Lotka-Volterra model.
+Ginzburg's most known academic work is a theory of predation (the ratio-dependent or Arditi-Ginzburg equations) that is an alternative to the classic prey-dependent Lotka-Volterra model.
 His book, with Roger Arditi, How Species Interact, summarizes their proposed alteration of the standard view.
 The recent editions of the standard college Ecology textbook devote equal space to the Lotka-Volterra and Arditi-Ginzburg equations.
 His concept of inertial growth or an explanation of population cycles, based upon maternal effect model, is the main point of his book written with Mark Colyvan, Ecological Orbits, and a more recent paper co-authored with Charley Krebs.
 His current interest is an evolutionary theory of non-adaptive selection (selective disappearance of unstable configurations).
-His book in progress (Non-Adaptive Selection, joint with John Damuth) relates to this area of research.
+His most recent book, written with John Damuth, Nonadaptive Selection: An Evolutionary Source of Ecological Laws, relates to this area of research.

 The 2018 study has listed the 2004 Ginzburg and Jensen paper, "Rules of thumb for judging ecological theories" as one of the 100 must-reads in the history of Ecology, a selection out of half a million papers since Darwin.